francimedia/parse-cloud-og-objects-api/README.md

-Create OG obhect using the Facebook Object API and Parse Cloud Code
+Create Open Graph Objects using the Facebook Object API and Parse Cloud Code
 ==========================

 This repo demonstrates how to use the Facebook Object API (https://developers.facebook.com/docs/opengraph/using-objects) together with Parse Cloud Code (https://parse.com/docs/cloud_code_guide).